5l1v3r1/NeoRAT/README.md

 * --port [port]
   * The port of the server.
 Default is 1200.
 ___
-_Please don't use Neo for illegal purposes_
+_Please don't use NeoRAT for illegal purposes_